abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 The first-order derivative of the KS states, on the contrary, is computed on the fly by the GWPT subdriver by solving a non-self-consistent (NSCF) Sternheimer equation as explained in the sections below.

+!!! important

     Please note that ZPR computations at the GWPT level are still a field of active research, especially in polar materials where additional long-range (LR) terms of many-body nature appear in the e-ph matrix elements.
     In this tutorial, we won't be able to converge the calculation; hence, we mainly focus on explaining the different steps involved and the input parameters affecting the quality of the calculation and the predictive power.
     Hopefully, additional techniques and algorithmic improvements will be made available in forthcoming Abinit versions in order to accelerate GWPT calculations without spoiling accuracy (stay tuned).

 ## Getting started